Aditi-Singla/Data-Mining/Assignment 1 - FP Trees/Readme.md

 ![log](graphs/log.png)

-Clearly the running time for a priori rises exponentially as the support threshold is reduced, whereas for fp-tree the running time is more or less linearly increasing.
-This difference can be attributed to the fact that
+Clearly the running time for apriori rises exponentially as the support threshold is reduced, whereas for fp-tree the running time is more or less linearly increasing.
+This difference can be attributed to the following facts:

+* Apriori algorithm uses Breadth first search approach, generating candidate itemsets which increases the execution time and is also heavy on memory.
+On the other hand, fp-growth algorithm uses a compressed data structure based on the concept of tries, without any candidate set generation.

+* At higher support thresholds, we observe comparable running time for both the algorithms.
+There is a small overhead of pruning in the fp-growth algorithm (since most of the tree gets pruned each time), which compensates for the time taken in database scans in apriori.

-* At lower support thresholds, there is a greater chance to get *larger* frequent item sets.
-In case of a priori, this means that the database will be read a proportionate number of times, as opposed to a constant two for fp-tree, leading to greater increase in time for the former
+* As the support thresold is reduced, there is a greater chance to get *larger* frequent item sets.
+In case of a priori, this means that the database will be read a proportionate number of times, as opposed to a constant two for fp-tree (and insignificant change in the overhead from pruning), leading to greater increase in time for the former.

+* This also explains why apriori performs better on sparse/dense datasets, while fp trees works better on large and medium datasets.